wxcctechsummit/wxcclabguides/LTRCCT-3001/4_TaskBot_Flow.md

   ---

-- Add an HTTP Rquest node above Live Chat or In-App Messaging node
+- Add an HTTP Request node above Live Chat or In-App Messaging node
 - Drag the Green node edge connector from Branch to HTTP Request node and select checkStock
 - Drag another Green node edge connector from Branch to Live Chat or In-App Messaging node (it will auto select **None of the above**)
 - Drag the rest of the Red and Orange node edge connectors to the Close Conversation node